 Many well-educated Norwegians can speak English fluently, and some larger companies have English as their working language.
 However, most jobs require workers to have fluent knowledge of Norwegian.
 Regardless, learning it will greatly increase your options and potentially lead to better salaries.
 Norwegian language courses are available in the UK.

 UK qualifications are generally recognised and comparable to their Norwegian counterparts due to the Bologna process, but check with the employer before applying.
 Certain professions will require you to become authorised; see the Norwegian Agency for Quality Assurance in Education (NOKUT) or ENIC-NARIC for more information.

 What it's like to work in Norway

-The working week is around 40 hours in length; anything above this is legally defined as overtime, which is often paid at time-and-a-half.
+The working week is around 40 hours in length.
+Anything above this is legally defined as overtime, which is often paid at time and a half.
 Working hours are generally from 8am to 4pm, Monday to Friday.